gymreklab/-cse185-spring18-week4/CSE185_Week4_PartI.md

   `chmod +x sample.sh `

-You can now run your script as an executable: `./sample.sh`.
+You can now run your script as an executable: `./script.sh`.
-Alternatively, you can run a non-executable bash script with `bash sample.sh` command.
+Alternatively, you can run a non-executable bash script with `bash script.sh` command.
 </blockquote>

 <blockquote>